datacoves/docs/docs/getting-started/Admin/create-account.md

 | Databricks | Host, Schema, HTTP Path, Token |
 | BigQuery | Dataset, Keyfile JSON |

-?> For the Snowflake `Account` field you will need to replace `.` with `-`.
-See [Here](reference/admin-menu/connection_templates.md#for-snowflake-the-available-fields-are) to find your Snowflake account locator.
+?> For the Snowflake `Account` field you will need to find your account locator and replace `.` with `-`.
+Check out [our instructions](reference/admin-menu/connection_templates.md#for-snowflake-the-available-fields-are) on how to find your Snowflake account locator.

-**Network Access:** Verify if your Data Warehouse is accessible from outside your network.
+**Network Access:** Verify that your Data Warehouse is accessible from outside your network.
 You'll need to whitelist the Datacoves IP - `40.76.152.251`

 ### Git